Will Hutchins

-Will Hutchins (born Marshall Lowell Hutchason; May 5, 1930) is an American actor most noted for playing the lead role of the young lawyer Tom Brewster, in the Western television series Sugarfoot, which aired on ABC from 1957 to 1961 for 69 episodes.
+Marshall Lowell Hutchason (May 5, 1930 – April 21, 2025), known professionally as Will Hutchins, was an American actor most noted for playing the lead role of the young lawyer Tom Brewster, in the Western television series Sugarfoot, which aired on ABC from 1957 to 1961 for 69 episodes.

 Early life

 Hutchins was born in the Atwater Village neighborhood of Los Angeles.
 As a child, he visited the location filming of Never Give a Sucker an Even Break and made his first appearance as an extra in a crowd.

 He attended Pomona College in Claremont, California, where he majored in Greek drama.
 He also studied at the University of California at Los Angeles, where he enrolled in cinema classes.

 During the Korean War, he served for two years in the United States Army Signal Corps as a cryptographer in Paris, serving as a Corporal with SHAPE.
 Following his enlistment he enrolled as a graduate student at UCLA in their Cinema Arts department on the G. I. Bill.

 Hutchins began acting and got a role on Matinee Theatre.